-John Richard "Jack" Egers - Born January 28, 1949 in Sudbury, Ontario is a retired Canadian ice Hockey right winger.
+John Richard "Jack" Egers - Born January 28, 1949 in Sudbury, Ontario - Died September 10, 2021 in Woodstock, Ontario was a Canadian ice Hockey right winger.

 During his three seasons with the Kitchener Rangers of the OHA, Jack Egers was a big-time scorer, especially during his final campaign in 1967-68 when he led the league by scoring 53 goals.

 Originally drafted in 1966 by the New York Rangers, Egars was dispatched to play for the Omaha Knights of the CHL the following season of 1968-69.
 In spite of a shoulder separation during his first campaign, he still managed to score 58 points in 59 games.
 In his second year, he was voted a league all-star on the strength of a 90-point season.

 It was then time to join the Rangers at the NHL level.
 He entered the league with high expectations for success.
 His nickname was "Smokey," a reference to his ability to knock the sap out of the wood of his sticks with his rocket of a slapshot.